gwartnes/MongoDB/README.md

 A "Entity Framework-esque" service for MongoDB for usage in ASP.NET 5.

 #Example usage:
-An example can be found
+An example can be found in MausSite

 ##Startup.cs
     public void ConfigureServices(IServiceCollection services)